projectacrn/acrn-hypervisor/doc/developer-guides/coding_guidelines.rst

 =================================================================

-All names starting with one or two underscores are reserved for use by the compiler and standard libraries to eliminate potential conflicts with user- defined names.
+All names starting with one or two underscores are reserved for use by the compiler and standard libraries to eliminate potential conflicts with user-defined names.

 Compliant example::